 The Auditor General finally audits all achievements reported in the Organisational Performance Management System Scorecard as reported in the Draft Annual Performance Report that is submitted together with the Draft Annual Financial Statements at the end of August of each year.
 Their findings are reported in their management letter and are included in the Annual Report.
 The information reported therefore is validated for correctness.

-20.1.7 Customer Satisfaction
+25.1.7 Customer Satisfaction

-The most recent Customer Satisfaction Survey was conducted in August 2017.
-The comprehensive analysis feedback report was reported to Council on 17 October 2017 and is available in the GroupWise document management system as well as on Council's official website. (www.umhlathuze.gov.za under the "Performance Management" link.
-The next Customer Satisfaction Survey will be conducted in the 2019/2020 financial year once resources are available.
+Council has appointed Siloam People Development Agency to conduct the 2017 Customer Satisfaction Survey.
+The comprehensive analysis feedback report is available in the GroupWise document management system on DMS 1214687 as well as on Council's official website (www.umhlathuze.gov.za) under the "Performance Management" link.
+Provision was made on the 2018/19 Adjusted Budget for a Customer Satisfaction Survey..

-20.1.8 Annual Organisational Performance Information
+25.1.8 Annual Organisational Performance Information